mohitpai/journey-optimizer.en/help/using/offers/offer-library/creating-personalized-offers.md

     ![](../assets/create_offer.png)

 1. Specify the offer's name as well as its start and end date and time.
-You can also associate one or several existing tag(s) to the offer, allowing you to search and organize the Offer Library more easily.
+Outside of these dates, the offer won’t be selected by the Decisioning engine.

     ![](../assets/offer_details.png)

-    >[!NOTE]
+>[!CAUTION]
 >
+>Updating the start/end dates can have an impact on capping.
+[Learn more](#capping-change-date)

+1. You can also associate one or several existing **[!UICONTROL tags]** to the offer, allowing you to search and organize the Offer Library more easily.
+[Learn more](../offer-library/creating-tags.md).

-    >The **[!UICONTROL Offer attributes]** section allows you to associate key-value pairs with the offer for reporting and analysis purposes.
+1. The **[!UICONTROL Offer attributes]** section allows you to associate key-value pairs with the offer for reporting and analysis purposes.

 ## Configure the offer's representations {#representations}